My Three Experiences With

 It didn't take long before I was in a trance state.
 This time it felt much deeper than my second experience, although not anywhere close to the first hypnosis trance that I experienced onstage in the 70's.

 It seemed as though I was in a much deeper trance state during this third hypnosis session.
 I remember that it was very relaxing, perhaps a bit more than my second hypnosis session.
-I also recall hearing the hypnotist talk to me during this session about what a bad habit cigarette smoking was, but the interesting thing is, the memory of this third hypnosis session seems to be more vague in my mind than my second hypnosis session, which I still seem to remember fairly well to this day, over 30 years later.
+I also recall hearing the hypnotist talk to me during this session about what a bad habit cigarette smoking was.
+The notable thing about this session is that the memory of it seems to be more vague in my mind than my second hypnosis session, which I still seem to remember fairly well to this day, over 30 years later.

 The truth of the matter is, somehow I think that I remember the second hypnosis session perhaps the best of all, because at the time it felt like a light hypnosis session to me, however there are things from that particular session that I don't remember at all, so that has to account for something.

-Maybe the reason I don't remember the third session as well is because I was in a slightly deeper trance, or maybe because this session was simply more mundane, as in, stop smoking cigarettes.
+I would assume that the reason I don't remember the third session as well is because I was in a slightly deeper trance, or perhaps this session was simply more mundane, with only one message to focus on, stop smoking cigarettes.

 If I had to really think about it hard and compare the last two hypnosis sessions, it's really hard to assess which was the deeper session.
 I guess I could say I remember parts of each of those sessions fairly evenly, however, the biggest thing to me is that I have very little to no memory of the very first hypnosis session, which was by far the deepest trance state of the three.